luismcsoul/the-sustainable-republic/README.md

 -
 .
 ## LEGISLATIVE BRANCH
-### LOWER CAMERA: SCIENTIFIC SPECIALIST:
+### LOWER CAMERA: SCIENTIFIC SPECIALISTS:
-82. Legislators must be committees (3, 5 or 7 members?) of professors/researchers in each specific area to be regulated, particularly experts in quantitative research and conducting sample implementations before proposing laws that must be peer reviewed.
+82. Legislators must be committees (3 members) of professors/researchers in each specific area to be regulated, particularly experts in quantitative research and conducting sample implementations before proposing laws that must be peer reviewed.

-83. In the same manner of the executive role, legislative officers are not popularly elected but promoted within a generational scoring system of performance.
+83. In the same manner of the executive role, legislative officers are not popularly elected but promoted within a similar generational scoring system of performance.

 84. Executive and legislative professionals must be directly correlated/mirrored branches, therefore for a minister of transportation there must be a commission of transportation in a congress of specialists, etc.